Create guidelines for channel names

-Next, consider using a set of standard prefixes to keep channel names organized and descriptive.
+Consider using a set of standard prefixes to keep channel names consistent and descriptive.
 Here are a few of our favorites:

 Example: #help-benefits, #help-finance, #help-it